stevleibelt/php_component_proxy_logger/README.md

 ### ProxyLoggerInterface

-* simple proxy that needs at least one logger to work
+* simple proxy that needs at least one real logger to work
 * implements PSR-3 LoggerInterface
 * real PSR-3 Logger has to be injected
-* pass-through logging requests to all added loggers
+* pass-through logging requests to all added real loggers

 ### BufferLoggerInterface

 * based on *ProxyLoggerInterface*
 * stores each log request into an buffer that implements the *LogRequestBufferInterface*
-* forwards all buffered log requests to all added loggers when *flush* is called
+* forwards all buffered log requests to all added real loggers when *flush* is called
 * deletes all buffered log requests when *clean* is called

 ### ManipulateBufferLoggerInterface

 * based on *BufferLoggerInterface*
 * implements aware interface for *FlushBufferTriggerInterface* which enables automatically buffer flushing if a well defined log level is reached
-* implements aware interface for *BypassBufferInterface* which enables mechanism to bypass the buffer and send the lob message directly to the available real loggers
+* implements aware interface for *BypassBufferInterface* which enables mechanism to bypass the buffer and send the log requests directly to the available real loggers

 ## BufferManipulation

 ### BypassBufferInterface

-* adds opportunity to define log levels (*addBypassForLogLevel*) to bypass log requests from the buffer and pass this requests directory to all added loggers
+* adds opportunity to define log levels (*addBypassForLogLevel*) to bypass log requests from the buffer and pass this requests directory to all added real loggers
 * provides method *bypassBuffer* to check if log level should be bypassed from the buffer
 * implemented by:
     * AlwaysBypassBuffer